tomquirk/linkedin-api/docs/source/index.rst

    <h5 align="center"><a href="https://github.com/sponsors/tomquirk/sponsorships?sponsor=tomquirk&tier_id=96653&preview=false" target="_blank">Become a sponsor</a></h5>

-Programmatically send messages, get jobs, and search profiles with a regular Linkedin user account.
+Programmatically send messages, get jobs, and search profiles with a regular LinkedIn user account.

-No "official" API access required - just use a valid Linkedin account!
+No "official" API access required - just use a valid LinkedIn account!

 **Caution**: This library is not officially supported by LinkedIn.
 Using it might violate LinkedIn's Terms of Service.
 Use it at your own risk.